-Utility planning for higher growth areas such as the Mildred and 19th Street corridors has advanced the vision.
+Utility planning for higher growth areas such as the 19th and Mildred area has advanced the vision.
 For those utilities provided by public entities and private companies, the City has ensured sufficient area is available to locate such facilities and provided a reasonable regulatory climate.